WordPress/openverse/documentation/frontend/reference/playwright_tests.md

 under the fully qualified name of the test that failed (with every parent describe block included).

-Additionally, you can run run the tests in debug mode.
+Additionally, you can run the tests in debug mode.
 This will run the tests with a headed browser as opposed to a headless (invisible) one and allow you to watch the test happen in real time.
 It's not possible for a headed browser to run inside the docker container, however, so be aware that when debugging the environment will be slightly different.
 For example, if you're on any OS other than Linux, the browser you're running will have small differences in how it renders the page compared to the docker container.